 Hi, I'm Patrick Thornton

-tl;dr: UX/UI designer, journalist, writer, photographer, blogger, social media researcher and manager, podcaster
+tl;dr: Programmer, Product Manager, UX specialist, journalist, writer, photographer, blogger, podcaster

 I love technology the Internet, media, journalism, information and design.
 I'm fascinated by the intersection of them.

 I consider myself a communicator, journalist and technologist.
 Ever since I was a kid, I was fascinated by computers and especially by the power of the Internet to connect people with each other and information.
-I'm more than just a geek — I'm a writer, researcher and journalist.
 I believe that technology is at its best when it is intersected with the liberal arts and humanities, making technology more human, usable and enjoyable.

-I'm combining my undergraduate journalism work with a master's in human-computer interaction, which focuses on the intersection of computer science, design, information studies, sociology and more.
+I combined my undergraduate journalism work with a master's in human-computer interaction, which focuses on the intersection of computer science, design, user experience, information architecture and more.

 I like to write, professionally, personally, whatever, whenever.
 Below you can find some of my recent writing.
 I've been published in more than 10 different publications and have covered sports, news, technology and journalism.
 Here is my blog, which focuses on the future of journalism.